dgkanatsios/CKAD-exercises/b.multi_container_pods.md

 # or you can do the above with just an one-liner
 kubectl exec -it busybox -c busybox2 -- ls

+# View the logs of the first container
+kubectl logs busybox -c busybox2

 # you can do some cleanup
 kubectl delete po busybox